-status success Description 0 true calibration successful, returned calibration result 1 false not enough poses to perform calibration 2 false calibration result is invalid, please verify the input data 3 false given calibration grid dimensions are not valid 4 false insufficient rotation, tcp_offset and tcp_rotation_axis must be specified 5 false sufficient rotation available, tcp_rotation_axis must be set to -1 6 false poses are collinear set_calibration sets the hand-eye calibration transformation with arguments of this call.
+status success Description 0 true calibration successful, returned calibration result 1 false not enough poses to perform calibration 2 false calibration result is invalid, please verify the input data 3 false given calibration grid dimensions are not valid 4 false insufficient rotation, tcp_offset and tcp_rotation_axis must be specified 5 folso · · false sufficient rotation available, tcp_rotation_axis must be set to -1 6 false poses are not distinct enough from each other set_calibration sets the hand-eye calibration transformation with arguments of this call.
 The calibration transformation is expected in the same format as returned by the calibrate and get_calibration calls.
 The given calibration information is also stored persistently on the sensor by internally calling save_calibration.